jkpr/advent-of-code-2020/README.md

 At this point, Python's `itertools` and `collections` modules have been useful, as they often are in programming challenges.

 [2a]: https://docs.python.org/3/library/collections.html#collections.Counter

+# Day 3

+The main thing to realize is that since the forest is repeating along the x-axis, we can use module arithmetic on the position of the x-axis index.